 Notes

-- If the pie crust dough starts to tear and crack when you’re rolling it out, then allow the dough to rest for a few minutes at room temperature before trying to roll it again.
+- If the chilled pie crust dough starts to tear and crack when you’re rolling it out, let it rest for a few minutes at room temperature before trying to roll it again.

-- Avoid overstuffing the crust with apple slices and lay the apple slices out in an even layer.
-If uneven or if there are too many apple slices, the crust may not bake properly, and the filling may bubble over.
+- Don’t overfill the crust.
+Lay the apple slices out in an even layer.
+If there is too much apple filling, the crust may not bake properly and become soggy, and the filling may bubble over.